redis/docs/content/operate/rs/release-notes/rs-7-8-releases/_index.md

 ### Breaking changes

-Redis Enterprise Software version 7.8.0 introduces the following breaking changes:
+Redis Software version 7.8.0 introduces the following breaking changes:

 - When you upgrade a database, the upgrade process also attempts to upgrade database modules by default.